Russian language in Ukraine: Ukrainization in modern Ukraine

+After the Russian invasion of Ukraine

+Since February 2022, the beginning of Russian invasion, the everyday usage of Russian language in Ukraine has notably decreased, from 33% in 2021 to 23% in 2022.
+According to a survey of the Kyiv International Institute of Sociology in December of 2022, 58 percent of Ukrainians considered Russian "unimportant".
+Additionally, in the fall of 2022, Russian was taken out of the educational curriculum in the cities of Kyiv, Mykolaiv, and Odesa.
+As per a February 2023 poll by RATING, 58% of respondents spoke exclusively Ukrainian at home, 30% spoke both Russian and Ukrainian, 11% spoke only Russian, 1% spoke a different one, and 1% found it difficult to say.
+However, this survey excluded the occupied Luhansk and Donetsk regions, as well as Crimea, and that in the different areas of the country (North, South, East and West), these percentages differed.
+For example, in the East, only 19% said that they speak exclusively Ukrainian, with 28% stating that they speak exclusively Russian, and 53% stating that they speak both languages.

+According to a survey taken in April and May of 2023 by the International Republican Institute, Russian remained widely used as the language spoken at home in many eastern Ukrainian cities, and a sizeable minority language elsewhere.
+The survey reported the following results:

-Current usage statistics
+Usage statistics

-There is a large difference between the numbers of people whose native language is Russian and people who adopted Russian as their everyday communication language.
-Another thing to keep in mind is that the percentage of Russian-speaking citizens is significantly higher in cities than in rural areas across the whole country.
+There is a large difference between the numbers of people who report their native language as Russian and people who use Russian as their everyday communication language.
+The percentage of Russian-speaking citizens is significantly higher in cities than in rural areas across the whole country.

 2001 Census

-According to official data from the 2001 Ukrainian census, the Russian language is native for 29.6% of Ukraine's population (about 14.3 million people).
-Ethnic Russians form 56% of the total Russian-native-language population, while the remainder are people of other ethnic background: 5,545,000 Ukrainians, 172,000 Belarusians, 86,000 Jews, 81,000 Greeks, 62,000 Bulgarians, 46,000 Moldovans, 43,000 Tatars, 43,000 Armenians, 22,000 Poles, 21,000 Germans, 15,000 Crimean Tatars.
+According to official data from the 2001 Ukrainian census, the Russian language was native for 29.6% of Ukraine's population (about 14.3 million people).
+Ethnic Russians formed 56% of the total Russian-native-language population, while the remainder were people of other ethnic background: 5,545,000 Ukrainians, 172,000 Belarusians, 86,000 Jews, 81,000 Greeks, 62,000 Bulgarians, 46,000 Moldovans, 43,000 Tatars, 43,000 Armenians, 22,000 Poles, 21,000 Germans, 15,000 Crimean Tatars.

-Therefore, the Russian-speaking population in Ukraine forms the largest linguistic group in modern Europe with its language being non-official in the state.
-The Russian-speaking population of Ukraine constitutes the largest Russophone community outside the Russian Federation.